Leader of the Pack: Reception

 "Leader of the Pack" was released as a single by Red Bird Records, a Leiber and Stoller label, and the song hit number one on the Billboard Hot 100 on November 28, 1964.

 On Cashbox's R&B chart, it went to number 8.

 In the United Kingdom, the single was refused airplay by the BBC, probably due to its death theme, although some have speculated that it was considered likely to encourage violence between mods and rockers.
 It charted three times on the UK Singles Chart: number 11 in 1965; number 3 in 1972 (by which time the BBC ban had been lifted); and once again at number 7 in 1976, when its sales figures as a reissue on two different labels (Charly and Contempo) were combined to arrive at its chart position.
-The record also reached number 1 in Australia.
+The record also reached number 1 in Australia in 1964, and 39 in 1973.

 Cash Box described it as "a heartbreaking cha cha thumper about a gal in love with the 'Leader Of The Pack'—who loses his life in a cycle crash" with "sensational vocal and instrumental sounds" and a "powerhouse" production."
 In 2004, Rolling Stone ranked the song among the 500 Greatest Songs of All Time at number 447.
 In the 2010 revision of the list, it was moved to number 454 as new entries were added.
 In the 2021 update, it was moved to number 315.
-Billboard named the song #9 on their list of 100 Greatest Girl Group Songs of All Time.
+Billboard named the song number 9 on their 2017 list of 100 Greatest Girl Group Songs of All Time.
 In 2019, the song was inducted into the Rock and Roll Hall of Fame under the new singles category created in 2018.

 The song appeared in a Broadway musical based on the songs of Ellie Greenwich, Leader of the Pack, which opened in 1985.
-In 1990, the song was used in the Martin Scorsese film, Goodfellas.
+In 1990, the song was used in the Martin Scorsese film Goodfellas.